johnson-oragui/rabbitmq-producer-consumer/README.md

 This is broadcasting messages through routing_key.

 ## FANOUT EXCHANGE
+**Definition**:
+A Fanout exchange routes messages to all of the queues that are bound to it, without taking into account any routing keys.
+This type of exchange is similar to a broadcast mechanism.

+**Routing Logic:**
+It ignores the routing key.
+Messages sent to a fanout exchange are delivered to all queues bound to that exchange, regardless of any criteria.

+**Use Case**:
+Fanout exchanges are typically used when the same message needs to be sent to multiple consumers simultaneously.
+For example, broadcasting notifications to all connected users, sending log messages to multiple log-processing systems, or sending updates to multiple services.

+**Behavior**:
+Every queue that is bound to the exchange receives a copy of every message.
+There is no filtering based on any attributes of the message.

+**Example Scenario:**
+Imagine a sports news app where you want to notify all subscribers whenever there is breaking news.
+By using a Fanout exchange, every subscriber queue will get a notification regardless of their interests(be it in tennis, football, or basketball).

 The fanout exchange does not use queues directly(does not send messages to queues directly or uses a default exchange), an exchange name has to be provided when channel.queue_declare is used.
  * start the consumers on different tabs
 ```